• Skip to primary navigation

 • 4 Shorter strips

-1. Place the 2 long strips as a cross in the center
+1. To create the lattice pattern, place the 2 long strips as a cross in the center

 2. Place the 4 medium strips next all around

-3. Last place at the end the 4 short strips
+3. Last place at the end of the 4 short strips

 As long as you have the ingredients to make the shortcrust pastry (pasta frolla) and some jam, it can be made at the last minute and will last for the week.